rodrigovcesar/TippleCodeChallengeBackend/README.md

 ## Obeservations

 The tests were made to mock the external calls the cocktail api.
-This was possible after refactoring the project to use depency injection of the IHttpClient Ideally, this project also needs test for the mappers and WebApi.
+This was possible after refactoring the project to use depency injection of the IHttpClientFactory Ideally, this project also needs test for the mappers and WebApi.